Over one third of all US health care payments are already flowing through alternative payment models – Where does your

 Having a common definition of alternative payment is critical to our ability to move forward together.
 When health plans report payments in alignment with the Health Care Payment Learning and Action Network (LAN) APM Framework, you gain an understanding of your position in the market.

 The LAN is currently recruiting health plans and other payers (e.g., state Medicaid agencies) to participate in the 2023 APM Measurement Effort.
 Grab a seat at the table as health plans across the country contribute to our collective understanding of progress in APM adoption.
 Your participation will inform and bolster our understanding of nationwide progress toward APMs, and thus give you a better idea of where you stand in relation to other health plans.

-The HCP-LAN will resume its regular annual Measurement Effort in the Spring/Summer of 2022 (collecting 2021 APM data).
-2021 APM results will be released in 2022.
+The HCP-LAN will resume its regular annual Measurement Effort in the Spring/Summer of 2023 (collecting 2022 APM data).
+2022 APM results will be released in October 2023.

 For 2023, participating payers will report total in- and out-of-network health care spending paid to providers through each of the categories and subcategories during 2022 or the most recent 12 months in the commercial, Medicaid and Medicare Advantage markets.
 The LAN works directly with participants to classify payments according to the Refreshed APM Framework.
 This makes participation as simple and straightforward as possible.